Showing 1 - 1 OF 1

 The Veterinary Treatment Facility at MCAS Miramar provides required pet vaccinations.
 Visits are by appointment.
 Please call in advance: 858-307-6552 or 858-307-1773.
-They are open Monday - Friday from 7 - 11 a.m. and noon - 3 p.m.
+They are open Monday through Friday from 7 to 11 a.m. and noon to 3 p.m.
 They are closed weekends, holidays and last business day of the month.

 Dog owners are required by law to have their dogs vaccinated against rabies by a veterinarian and licensed:

 The rabies vaccination must be effective through the entire licensing period.
 The primary or first rabies vaccination is valid for one year.
 The second rabies vaccination given one-year later, and subsequent (or booster) rabies vaccinations are valid for three years.
 If you are unsure of the duration of your dog's vaccination, please call your veterinarian or the San Diego County Department of Animal Services at 619-767-2675.
 After vaccinating a dog against rabies, the veterinarian will present the dog owner with a Dog License Application & Rabies Certificate.
 Online license renewal is available via the SDC-DAS website.

 While domestic pets (dogs/cats, etc.) are not normally required to be quarantined, it is strongly advised that you obtain a health certificate and other medical history documentation for your pet(s) before moving to California.
 In the event quarantine is required in connection with a PCS, certain qualified quarantines fees, up to a limit, are reimbursable.
 Contact your Distribution Management Office, or DMO, for the most current information.